-In all time residue distributions, improvement in the tail parts more after correcting for ToT.
-That is due to the effect of position of muon trajectory in the strip co-ordinate.
+For all the time residual distributions, improvement in the tail part is more after correcting for ToT.
+That is due to the effect of the position of muon trajectory in the strip coordinate.
 The muon might pass through the centre of X-strip, but at the edge of Y-strip and vice-versa.
 One expects a larger signal, consequently faster time while muon trajectory is at the center of the strip \cite{e}.
 It is always the case that the layer under study is excluded from the fit.
 So while studying a layer before the ToT corrections are applied, the other layers in the fit are applied with ToT correction to improve the extrapolation error.
-Since the extrapolation error due to fit is lower in the middle layers, the observed $\sigma$ are also lower for the middle layers.
-Even after the corrections, it looks like the errors in the middle layers are less than the edge layers.
-This could be due to intrinsic properties of the RPCs in different positions or due to any inherent bias in fitting procedure.
-The quoted uncorrelated errors also show the similar trend, which are taken from the difference in timings in X- and Y-side of the strip and independent of any bias due to fitting algorithm.
-The explanation of this trend could be due to better electromagnetic shieldings of inner layers from the external noises.
-But, overall the correlated error, which is dominated by the development of avalanche, is reduced from 0.8 - 0.9\,ns to $\sim$\,0.5 - 0.6\,ns, which is a big improvement in the time measurement.
+Since the extrapolation error due to the fit is lower in the middle layers, the observed $\sigma$ are also lower for the middle layers.
+Even after the corrections, it looks like the errors in the middle layers are less than that in the uppermost and lowermost RPC layers.
+This could be due to the intrinsic properties of RPCs in different positions or due to any inherent bias in the fitting procedure.
+The last doubt is removed using MC simulated events, which will be described in the next section.
+The quoted uncorrelated errors also show a similar trend, which is taken from the difference in timing on the X- and Y-side of the strip and independent of any bias due to the fitting algorithm.
+The explanation of this trend could be due to better electromagnetic shielding of inner layers from external noises.
+But, overall the correlated error, which is dominated by the development of avalanche, is reduced from 0.70 - 0.98\,ns to $\sim$\,0.57 - 0.64\,ns, which is a big improvement in the time resolution measurement.